mediocregopher/blog.mediocregopher.com/_posts/2020-11-16-component-oriented-programming.md

 In lieu of a FAQ I will attempt to premeditate criticisms of the component oriented pattern laid out in this post:

-*This seems like a lot of extra work.*
+**This seems like a lot of extra work.**

-Building reliable programs is a lot of work, just as building reliable-anything is a lot of work.
-Many of us work in an industry which likes to balance reliability (sometimes referred to by the more specious "quality") with maleability and deliverability, which naturally leads to skepticism of any suggestions which require more time spent on reliability.
+Building reliable programs is a lot of work, just as building a reliable-anything is a lot of work.
+Many of us work in an industry which likes to balance reliability (sometimes referred to by the more specious "quality") with maleability and deliverability, which naturally leads to skepticism of any suggestions requiring more time spent on reliability.
 This is not necessarily a bad thing, it's just how the industry functions.

 All that said, a pattern need not be followed perfectly to be worthwhile, and the amount of extra work incurred by it can be decided based on practical